top of page

 Andrea Spyros

 Andrea Spyros works with organizations to retain their best employees and build a culture of resilience and well-being because leaders need to be well to lead well.
-She brings the full range of her expertise to clients like Egencia, Pepsi and Thrive Global.
-Andrea partners with Dr. Shabnam Das Kar hosting The Brain Podcast to bring a practical, holistic approach and actionable insights so leaders can think more clearly, have more energy and prevent dementia.
-In her forthcoming podcast, Breaking Travel, she shares the secrets to designing products and services customers love to use and systems that truly empower teams to shine.
-When she’s not standing on a stage she’s probably dropping the needle on some vinyl and looking for the next great band.
+She brings the full range of her expertise to clients like Egencia, Pepsi, and Thrive Global.
+Andrea partners with Dr. Shabnam Das Kar, hosting The Brain Podcast to bring a practical, holistic approach and actionable insights so leaders can think more clearly, have more energy, and prevent dementia.
+When she’s not standing on a stage, she’s probably dropping the needle on some vinyl and looking for the next great band.
 (She’s all in for concerts, but you won’t find her at Burning Man.)

 Nancy Close-1.jpg